irregular-rhomboid/irregular-rhomboid.github.io/preview/graph-coarsening.md

 $$ \frac{\beta}{\gamma} > \frac{1}{\rho(WA)}. $$

 It's worth checking that this construction yields the HMF and IBMF when coarse-graining with respect to the $1$ and $0$ partitions, respectively.
 Using $G/0$ trivially yields the IBMF model.
-For $G/1$, there is only one partition set, so the "adjacency matrix" becomes $A = |E|/N^2 = \langle k\rangle / 2N$ by using some well-known identities.
-This is close to the approximation we derived earlier, with an additional factor of $1/2$ (I have yet to check the all the calculations, so this might be a mistake).
+For $G/1$, there is only one partition set, so the "adjacency matrix" becomes $A = 2|E|/N(N-1) = \langle k\rangle / (N-1)$ by using some well-known identities.
+This is close to the approximation we derived earlier, and is in fact the correct one, as it yields the correct scaling when $G$ is a complete graph.

 I will leave it at that for now, but here are some targets for after checking the calculations.

 1. Beyond, the $0$ and $1$ partitions, another natural one from the network science literature is to partition vertices by degree.
 The weighted adjacency matrix would then encode the pairwise degree-degree distribution, and we should expect to recover the epidemic threshold from the literature.
 Note that a common simplification is to assume the degree-degree distribution is uncorrelated.
 2. It is not yet clear if there is a reasonable notion of morphism for these weighted SIR models.
 I have some idea to what they might look like, and if it works, this would give a principled way to perform the kind of parameter transfer done at the beginning.
 My current understanding of renormalization is that it describes this parameter transfer, with morphism composition providing the "group" in "renormalization group".
 Is this accurate?
 If not, what is missing?
 3. Beyond finite graphs, the coarse-graining framework could be applied to graph limits (namely, graphons) by replacing partitions with partitions into measurable sets with non-zero measure.
 One nice interpretation of that is that we would be studying a continuous object (the graphon) by looking at discretizations of it, much like the (homotopy/homology) structure of a topological space can be studied by studying the structure of its discretizations into simplicial complexes.
+4. When modeling real life epidemics, we usually don't have access to any kind of ground truth social graph (and even if we did, it would be too large to be practical).
+Instead, we usually partition the population based on relevant factors (usually, age and geography) and estimate the number of contacts between partition sets.
+These estimates are then used to construct “contact matrices” which are essentially the same as the weighted adjacency matrices defined here.